Tax guide

 Business Audit and Assurance Readiness Checklist

-Confirm the audit type
+Confirm the audit type and scope

-Reconcile before review
+Reconcile before the review begins

 Evidence file